Introduction to Latin squares

 1.2.
 Shape and crystal symmetries of Latin squares

 You may wonder what can be said about the shape of a (Latin) square.
-In fact, all Latin squares, although nearly always drawn as squares, lack the (conventional) point group symmetry properties for square symmetry: a fourfold rotation axis, or a diagonal a horizontal and a vertical mirror line.
-The first and both last requirements contradict the Latin square condition for even and odd sized LS’s.
-Instead, site/value arrangements within LS’s, including those of Fig. 1.1.1, conform with a rectangular or oblique axis system for lack of (higher) internal symmetry.
+In fact, all Latin “squares”, although nearly always (par.1.7) drawn as squares, lack the (conventional) point group symmetry properties for square symmetry: a fourfold rotation axis, or: diagonal and horizontal / vertical mirror lines.
+The first and last requirement contradict the Latin square condition for even and odd sized Ls’s.
+Instead, site/value arrangements within Ls’s, including those of Fig. 1.1.1, conform with a rectangular , oblique or trigonal axis (par.1.7) system for lack of (higher) internal symmetry.

-The oblique axes system of many LS’s would readily show up if we would materialize them as a close-packed structure of discs and replace different olours by unequal disc-diameters.
+The oblique axes system of many LS’s would readily show up if we would materialize them as a close-packed structure of discs and replace different colours by unequal disc-diameters or different attractions/repulsions.

-Of course one is free to write and draw LS’s as is suitable for well-ordered presentation and easy establishing (in)equalities between them, as illustrated in par.
+Of course one is free to write and draw Ls’s as is suitable for well-ordered presentation and easy establishing (in)equalities between them, as illustrated in par.
 1.4.
-However, when attributing planar symmetry systems, classes and planar groups to Latin squares (Chapters 2 and 3) we will respect their true crystallographic symmetry originating from their spacial arrangements of values.
+However, when attributing a planar symmetry system and a planar group to a Latin square (Chapters 2 and 3), similar to a crystallographic space group, we will respect the symmetry originating from its specific spatial arrangement of values.

 1.3.
 Conventional and colour symmetry